OpenSocietyPlatform/.github/profile/README.md

 A Public/Private Sector Observability Platform

 ## About
--- It's essentially a semantic search engine for massive amounts of otherwise silo'd and heterogeneous data.
+It's essentially a semantic search engine and research tool for massive amounts of otherwise silo'd and heterogeneous data aimed at public and private sector data.
 More on this below.

 <!--
 ## Background